Codennnn/Green-Wall/README.md

 GITHUB_ACCESS_TOKEN="ghp_eQ81YcyFcwVjdJwBgUj150VPnxBf1N48Sep7"
 ```

-After doing that, now you are ready to run `yarn dev` to develop.
+Now you are ready to run `yarn dev` to develop.